gemfire/gemfire-developer-website/content/blog/logging-vmware-gemfire-partitioned-region-primary-and-secondary-bucket-locations.md

 ---
-data-featured: false
+title: Logging VMware GemFire PartitionedRegion Primary and Secondary Bucket Locations
 date: 2021-09-12
-description: This article provides an example of a compact view of the primary and secondary bucket locations per server and redundancy zone.
 lastmod: '2021-09-12'
 team:
 - Barry Oglesby
-title: Logging VMware GemFire PartitionedRegion Primary and Secondary Bucket Locations
-grouptitle: "Logging VMware GemFire PartitionedRegion Primary and Secondary Bucket Locations"

 type: blog
+description: This article provides an example of a compact view of the primary and secondary bucket locations per server and redundancy zone.

 ---

 ## Introduction